manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 		$ <copy>./lsnrctl start listener19c</copy>
 		```

-	 1. Log into the database as *sysdba*.
+	 1. Log in to the database as *sysdba*.

 		```
 		$ <copy>./sqlplus / as sysdba</copy>